simphotonics/generic_enum/README.md

 ## Update

 As of [`generic_enum 0.3.0`][generic_enum] it is not longer required to extend `GenericEnum`.
-In fact, this class have been removed.
+In fact, this class has been removed.
 The package now uses [`extension-methods`][extension-methods].
 This change greatly simplifies the complexity of [`generic_enum_builder`][generic_enum_builder] and reduces the required boiler-plate (generated methods are automatically available).